 In a large bowl with a hand mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar together until light and fluffy (approximately 2-3 minutes).
-Beat in vanilla, egg, lemon juice, and lemon zest.
+Add the egg, vanilla extract, lemon juice, and lemon zest and beat again until combined.
 Scrape down the sides of the bowl with a spatula as necessary.

-Reduce mixer speed to low and gradually add flour mixture.
-Add the food coloring, is using.
+Reduce the mixer speed to low and gradually add the flour mixture.
+Add the food coloring, if using.
 Mix until just combined.
-Cover bowl and chill in the refrigerator at least 1 hour and up to 3 days.
+Cover bowl and chill in the refrigerator for at least 1 hour and up to 3 days.
 If chilling longer than 1 hour, allow to sit at room temperature about 15 minutes before rolling into balls.

-When you are ready to bake the cookies, preheat the oven to 350ºF.
-Line a baking sheet with parchment paper or a silicone baking mat.
+When you are ready to bake the cookies, preheat the oven to 350ºF (177ºC).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-Pour the powdered sugar onto a large plate.
+Pour the powdered sugar onto a small plate.
 Using a large cookie scoop, scoop the dough out of the bowl and roll into a ball with your hands.
-Dough ball does not need to be perfect.
-Roll the ball of dough generously in the powdered sugar.
+Roll the ball of dough4 generously in the powdered sugar.
 Place no more than 8 balls of dough on a baking sheet at one time (4 rows of 2).
 Chill dough you are not using.